andrescosta/jobico-cloud/README.md

 # Introduction

-This educational project started as a set of scripts to automate the processes described in [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+This educational project started as a set of scripts to automate the process described in [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 Over time, it has evolved into a broader initiative that supports various  cluster topologies and integrates several Kubernetes extensions as addons.
 Despite these enhancements, the project remains an educational tool to deepen my understanding of technologies such as Kubernetes, its high availability configurations, Bash scripting, and Linux.

 # Overview